90847 CPT Code and 90846 CPT Code: Billing the right way

 Being a covered benefit isn’t the whole story though.
 As with any covered service, there are standard criteria that must be met.
 In most cases, in order for couples/family therapy to be covered, the payor (usually an insurance company) must have sufficient evidence that the service is medically necessary to treat a diagnosis of one of their members in the covered family.
 One person in the session must be your identified patient (IP) and have a legitimate clinical diagnosis.
 Z-codes are not sufficient and those are usually specifically excluded in the coverage exclusions.

 The couples therapy must be clinically focused and not focused solely on things like communication skills, personal/couples growth or parenting issues although those topics may certainly be part of the overall clinical process.

 Your initial session would be billed as you would any initial session with an IP present.
-The correct CPT codes that are appropriate for ongoing couples therapy are 90847 (couples/family therapy with the IP present) and 90846 (couples/family therapy without the IP present).
+For ongoing couples therapy, it is appropriate to use the 90847 CPT code for couples/family therapy with the IP present and the 90846 CPT code with couples/family therapy without the IP present.

 The short answer is no. The billable service is the session.
 And that requires an IP.
 Billing for the same session twice is double-dipping and considered fraudulent.